About Access Doc

 Access Doc is not available in all states.
 Access Doc is currently ONLY available in the state of New York.

-Access Doc is REALLY revolutionizing the health care by offering FREE medical advice from USA licensed Healthcare Providers.
+Access Doc is TRULY revolutionizing the health care by offering FREE medical advice from USA licensed Healthcare Providers.
 Why?
 Well, healthcare seems to be one of the few industries where you can’t get a free consultation.
-I don’t pay upfront when I speak to a new financial adviser for an advice or take my car into my mechanic to find out the problem.
-I pay when they DO something.
+You don’t pay upfront when you take your car into a mechanic to find out the problem.
+You pay when they DO something.
 Shouldn’t the same principle exist in healthcare?

 So your consultation is FREE.
 If our health care providers thinks that you would benefit from a prescription, then you pay $49.
 If you don’t need a prescription or a work/school excuse note, then you pay nothing.